Panama celebrates court order to cancel mine even as business is hit

 Members of Panama’s business sector have blamed Cortizo for mishandling the crisis and refusing to use a heavy hand to end the roadblocks and stop the protests.
 Last week, they said it had cost the country $1.7bn.

-Cortizo, whose approval rating was already down to 24 percent in June, responded to this week’s court ruling stating, “All Panamanians need to respect and abide by the decisions of the Supreme Court.”
+Cortizo, whose approval rating was already down to 24 percent in June, responded to this week’s court ruling, stating, “All Panamanians need to respect and abide by the decisions of the Supreme Court.”

 Analysts say the protests and the ruling will have an impact for foreign companies looking to do business in Panama.

-“I believe this court ruling is sending a very clear message to foreign investors,” Jorge Cuéllar, Assistant Professor of Latin American Studies at Dartmouth College, told Al Jazeera.
+“I believe this court ruling is sending a very clear message to foreign investors,” Jorge Cuellar, assistant professor of Latin American studies at Dartmouth College, told Al Jazeera.
 “If this is the kind of foreign investment that politicians and capitalists are innovating in 2023, then Panamanians want no part of it.”

 But this stance will likely come at a price.